-A few years (and a couple of skipped flights) later, Sheena is a master freedive instructor under the Apnea Total system, and has helped hundreds of students of all levels discover their aquatic potential.
-Strong and tireless in the water, she also enjoys safety diving, and has served as a primary safety diver during the AIDA World Depth Championships.
+A few years (and a couple of skipped flights) later, Sheena is a master freedive instructor who has helped hundreds of students of all levels discover their aquatic potential.
+Strong and tireless in the water, she has also served as a primary safety diver during the AIDA World Depth Championships.

 While she loves the challenge of diving deep, Sheena believes that freediving is firstly about enjoying your time underwater, be it on the line or the reef, and she strives to share this mindset—and plenty of smiles—with students and fellow divers.